 - Accommodation Facilities within Kafue National Park

-Kafue National Park has few accommodation facilities that include Busanga Plains Camp, one of the Park’s gems and is operated by Mukambi safaris that also operates other properties in the Park including Fig Tree Bush Camp and Mukambi Safari Lodge.
+Kafue National Park has a few accommodation facilities that include Busanga Plains Camp, one of the Park’s gems, and is operated by Mukambi Safaris which also operates other properties in the Park including Fig Tree Bush Camp and Mukambi Safari Lodge.
 Other facilities include Lla Safari Lodge, Hippo Bay Campsite, Pinnon Lodges, McBrides’ Camp, Kantunta Lodge, Musekese Camp, KaingU Safari Lodge, Mawimbi Bush Camp, Nanzhila Plains Safari Camp, Shumba Camp, Mayukuyuku luxury Bush Camp, Kasabushi Camp and Konkamoya Lodge among others.